gargi-018/Event_Lite/README.md

 - .env: Environment variables (excluded via .gitignore)

 Future Enhancements
--Authentication and role-based access control
+- Authentication and role-based access control
--Voice or video chat support
+- Voice or video chat support
--Responsive mobile UI
+- Responsive mobile UI
--Integration with a frontend framework like React or Vue
+- Integration with a frontend framework like React or Vue

 License
 This project is intended for educational purposes and does not carry a specific license.